Soy sauce: Blended

-Besides the above traditional types, hydrolyzed vegetable protein and other flavor enhancers may also be added to produce cheaper substitutes of brewed soy sauces.
+Besides the above traditional types, hydrolyzed vegetable protein and other flavor enhancers may be mixed with brewed soy sauce to produce cheaper substitutes.
+This type is known as "blended soy sauce" (配製醬油) in China until 2019, when a Chinese 2018 standard that removed this type from the definition of soy sauce went into effect.

+The 2018 Chinese standard defines soy sauce as "liquid condiments with special color, aroma and taste made from soybeans and/or defatted soybeans, wheat and/or wheat flour and/or wheat bran as main raw materials through microbial fermentation."
+It still allows food additives to be used "following the definitions of GB 2760", which does not restrict the use of MSG and disodium ribonucleotides.
+(Hydrolyzed vegetable protein is not listed as a food additive in GB 2760 and is therefore unacceptable in products labelled as "soy sauce".)

 Filipino

 In the Philippines, soy sauce is called toyò in the native languages, derived from tau-yu in Philippine Hokkien.
 Philippine soy sauce is usually a combination of soybeans, wheat, salt, and caramel color.
 It is thinner in texture and has a saltier taste than its Southeast Asian counterparts.
-It is most similar to the Japanese koikuchi shōyu in terms of consistency and the use of wheat, though toyò is a bit saltier and darker in color.
+It is most similar to the Japanese koikuchi shōyu in terms of consistency and the use of wheat, though toyò is slightly saltier and darker in color.

 Toyò is used as a marinade, an ingredient in cooked dishes, and most often as a table condiment, usually alongside other sauces such as fish sauce (patís) and sugar cane vinegar (sukà).
 It is often mixed and served with the juice of the calamansi (× Citrofortunella microcarpa; also called calamondin, limonsito).
 The combination is known as toyomansî, which can be comparable to the Japanese ponzu sauce (soy sauce with yuzu).
 Toyò is also a main ingredient in Philippine adobo, one of the more famous dishes of Filipino cuisine.